Rome for free

 ROME_Colosseum-window

-On the first Sunday of every month (from October to March), entry to the landmark of Rome is free.
-Also during Culture Week (March 5-10), you do not have to pay admission to visit the Colosseum.
+On the first Sunday of every month, entry to the landmark of Rome is free.
+Also during Culture Week, you do not have to pay admission to visit the Colosseum.

 2. Rome for free: Visit Rome’s places, an extra portion of Dolce Vita